 I was in the middle of exams for my grad courses so I thought the stress could have caused it.
 After a few weeks (and when exams were over) it went down to the high 130s over mid-80s.
 On the high-ideal side, but the doctor was okay with it.
 It’s remained at that value since.

 When we think of managing blood pressure, the first thing most of us think of is sodium.
 We need to get our sodium down.
 We can’t eat this, or should avoid that because it’s high in sodium.
-A lot has been written about sodium and there is some controversy regarding how effective current guidelines are, so I’ll leave that to another day.
+A lot has been written about salt (or more precisely sodium) and there is some controversy regarding how effective current guidelines are, so I’ll leave that to another day.
 What I’m interested in is potassium.
 This is something we need more of.
 I like that idea because when it comes to diet, there is too much of don’t eat that or eat less of that talk.
 With potassium, we need to eat more.

 Potassium (atomic number 19 and symbolized by K) is an overlooked nutrient, but it’s extremely important and many of us don’t get the necessary amount.
 Our bodies use potassium for a number of things like muscle contraction and creating nerve impulses.
 When it comes to blood pressure, potassium helps to regulate sodium levels, along with relaxing the arteries more, which together can lower blood pressure.
 High intakes of potassium are associated with more sodium being excreted through urine (natriuresis), which is a good thing.